At a glance: The top things to do on the Tugela Falls Hike (ranked)

 So, you're on the hunt for a real adventure, something that’ll give you a good kick in the rear and remind you that life's meant to be lived on the edge.
-Well, you've landed on the right page, because we're diving headfirst into one of South Africa's wildest natural playgrounds—the Drakensberg Amphitheatre, home to the mighty Tugela Falls.
+If you’re planning your Tugela Falls hike, you've landed on the right page, because we're diving headfirst into one of South Africa's wildest natural playgrounds—the Drakensberg mountains and Amphitheatre, home to the mighty Tugela Falls, the runner-up for the tallest waterfall in the world.

 Hike length: 12 km (7.5 miles)